jastion/design-pattern-examples/Creational/Singleton/README.md

 ---
 ## Problem

 Application needs one, and only one, instance of an object.
 Additionally, lazy initialization and global access are necessary.
+The most common reason for this is to control access to some shared resource—for example, a database or a file.

 ---
 ## Discussion